 Source # 4 – Government Programs

-Our retirement plan includes a host of assumptions, hopes and savings goals.
-Lots of things need to converge in the coming 10-15 years to keep the plan intact.
-I figured we needed to start somewhere with our plan to end up remotely close to where we want to be.
+That said our retirement plan includes a host of assumptions, hopes and savings goals.
+Lots of things need to converge in the coming year or so to keep the Financial Independence Plan intact.

 “…Plans are worthless, but planning is everything…” – Dwight D. Eisenhower.